jmears63/batogram/README.md

 Installation
 ------------

+### Linux

-Batogram is currently installed from the command line using pip, as follows.
+On Linux, Batogram is currently installed from the command line using pip, as below.
+You need to have Python 3.10 as a minimum.

     # Create a virtual environment at a convenient location in your home directory:
     mkdir ~/batogram